-The Yellowknife Ski Club offers a range of programs to advance skills and encourage healthy living.
-We have the following lessons for a variety of ages and abilities.
+The Yellowknife Ski Club offers a range of programs for all ages and abilities to advance skills and encourage healthy living.
 For more information any of these programs, please send us an email.

-Jackrabbits: A national ski program that offers lessons to our youngest skiers, starting at Bunnyrabbits (4-5 year old) and Jackrabbits (6+ years old).
-Lessons are every Saturday afternoon at the Club.
+Jackrabbits: A national ski program that offers lessons to our youngest skiers, including Bunnyrabbits (4-5 year old) and Jackrabbits (6+ years old).
+Lessons are every Saturday afternoon.

 Track Attack: For youth ages 9-13 who have completed Jackrabbits or reached a comparable skill level in skiing.
 The program focuses on skill development, fitness, training and (for those interested) introduction to competitive skiing.
-Lessons offered on Monday, Thursday and Saturday each week.
+Lessons are Monday, Thursday and Saturday.

-Biathlon: The hardest sport there is.
-Biathlon is a challenging combination of skate skiing and target shooting.
+Biathlon: A combination of skate skiing and target shooting.
 This program is offered to skiers already registered in other programs.

-Skiing Parents: Parents get to ski and the kids enjoy playing so everyone goes home happy!
+Skiing Parents: Parents take turns skiing and looking after kids in the chalet.
 There are toys for the kids, and a big open space to use them.
 Skiing parents meet several mornings per week.

 Chix on Stix: Women’s Recreational Evening Ski – Join us for a few loops around the lit trails or venture off on other trails guided by moonlight or headlamps.
 Après-ski social often follows.
 All levels welcome.

-Adult Lessons: For adults who want to learn to ski in the tracks (classic technique).
+Adult Lessons: For adults who want to learn classic technique.
 Lessons include diagonal stride and uphill/downhill techniques.
 Lessons are offered to Club members and non-members on a requested basis.
 Send the Club an email for more information.